louisgv/a-jekyll-blog/_posts/2015/11/2015-11-02-90-days-of-startup-day-2.md

 date: '2015-11-02 19:44'
 ---

+# Diversity talk at Impact hub

+Interesting talk.
+One take-away lesson: food is the best gate-way for diversifying your company.
+Meet with [Yashar](https://www.linkedin.com/in/yasharf).
+Followed him to the market research talk.

+# Marketing talk at Surf Incubator

+Interesting talk.
+There are ways to do marketing research prior to product launch.
+In this particular case, it is beta-launch procedure.

+# Angel advice conference at Zillow

+Walking to Zillow, met [Rebecca Lovell](https://www.linkedin.com/in/rebeccalovell).
+She was walking toward some other talk.
+Have some walking chat, and part way by Zillow.

+Met [Nick Hughes](https://www.linkedin.com/in/jnickhughes), a pretty cool dude who was in charge of the Angel talk Panel.
+As Andy was talking to him, he seems to have some interesting stuffs that he might need some partners.
+Interesting...

-Met Josh Maher at Angel advice conference at Zillow, @sanoy brought his book, Startup Wealth.
-Skimmed through 300 pages, here are some interesting details for `entrepreneur`:
+Met [Josh Maher](https://www.linkedin.com/in/joshuamaher), @sanoy brought his book, [Startup Wealth](http://joshmaher.net/2015/10/13/official-launch/).
+Skimmed through some pages, here are some interesting details for `entrepreneur`:

 # David Verrill
  40% investment turned into positive round.
 Charirman emeirtus of th eboard at the Anngel Capitcal association  Went to MIT  Compatnies interested in: